Adriano Espaillat: Immigration

-Espaillat visited an immigration detention facility in Carrizo Springs, Texas, vowing that the U.S. needs to do a better job of connecting migrant children detained at the southern border with their families.
-The first former undocumented immigrant in Congress, Espaillat claimed he overstayed a tourist visa in the 1960s and is a staunch supporter of the American Dream and Promise Act.
+He visited an immigration detention facility in Carrizo Springs, Texas, in 2021.
+Espaillat said that the U.S. needs to do a better job of connecting migrant children detained at the Mexico–United States border with their families.

 Israel

-Espaillat supports Israel's right to defend itself.
-In 2019, Espaillat supported the Israel Anti-Boycott Act, an effort that called for criminal penalties of up to $1 million for companies that support the Boycott, Divest and Sanctions Movement against Israel.
-In August 2019, he released a statement condemning Israeli Prime Minister Benjamin Netanyahu's decision to deny Representatives Rashida Tlaib and Ilhan Omar entry into Israel.
+In 2019, Espaillat supported the Israel Anti-Boycott Act, which called for criminal penalties of up to $1 million for companies that support the Boycott, Divest and Sanctions Movement against Israel.
+In August 2019, he condemned Israeli Prime Minister Benjamin Netanyahu's decision to deny Representatives Rashida Tlaib and Ilhan Omar entry into Israel.
 In 2023, he voted to provide Israel with support following the October 7 attacks.